-- Your Rights in the Criminal Justice System - FindLaw's Criminal Rights section has information about search and seizure laws; the right to counsel; Miranda rights; and more.
+- Your Rights in the Criminal Justice System - FindLaw's Criminal Rights section has information about search and seizure laws; the right to counsel; Miranda rights (more below); and more.

 - Juvenile Crime and Juvenile Justice - FindLaw's Juvenile Justice section includes sections on the types of juvenile crime and details about juvenile court procedures.

 - Your Auto and the Police: Traffic Stops - FindLaw's Traffic Stops section contains articles about getting pulled over by the police and the legality of vehicle searches.